EasyAbp/FileManagement/README.md

 # FileUpload
-An abp application module that allows users to upload files depending on EasyAbp.Abp.StorageService.
+An abp application module that allows users to upload files based on EasyAbp.Abp.StorageService.